rversteegen/gif-h/README.md

 Pass frames of the animation to GifWriteFrame() or GifWriteFrame8().

+If necessary, call GifOverwriteLastDelay() to set the correct delay after-the-fact.

 Finally, call GifEnd() to close the file handle and free memory.